Best uses for Citi ThankYou points

 Michigan Shoreline Inn & Conference Center, Ascend Collection Hotel

-Citi offers an amazing 1 to 2 transfer ratio to Choice Privileges for those with a Premier or Prestige card.
+Citi offers an amazing 1 to 2 transfer ratio to Choice Privileges for those with a Premier card (or the no-longer-available Prestige or AT&T Access More cards).
 Choice’s Ascend Hotel Collection offers high-end boutique hotels and resorts with award prices usually ranging from 16,000 to 30,000 points per night (but I have seen as low as 12,000 and as high as 40,000).
 With most award prices between 16,000 and 30,000 points, the cost with Citi points is only 8,000 to 15,000 points per night.
-Unfortunately, you have to wait until 100 days before your stay to book these…
+Unfortunately, Choice won’t let you book award stays until you are within 100 days of your trip.

 See these posts for more info: